 (Airlines Reporting Corporation)

-Explaining ARC to people outside the industry or who are new to it can be tough.
-So first things first: ARC is a travel agency accreditation company that only works with US agencies.
 That’s their base.
 ARC is owned by airlines and was created to handle financial transactions between agencies (thousands of them) and airlines (hundreds of them).
-We’re talking about transactions to the tune of $97+ billion in 20191.
+We’re talking about transactions to the tune of $95.3+ billion in 2023 1.
 Whoa.

 ARC is like the accounting arm of the airlines: You buy a ticket, that money goes directly to ARC, and then ARC sends the moola to the airlines.
 And it’s not a one-way street either.
-If you book a ticket that earns commissions (more on agent commissions here), the airlines pay the commission to ARC, who sends that money back to you.
+If you book a ticket that earns commissions (more on travel agent commissions here), the airlines pay the commission to ARC, who sends that money back to you.

 And just like with Visa (sorry to harp on the credit card metaphor), if you have a beef with fraudulent activity on your card, you call VISA—not the merchant directly.
 The same goes for ARC—they broker interactions between agencies and airlines.

 ARC has three accreditation options.

-We'll walk through their three options, tell you what type of agent it's geared toward, and then you'll get more info on our side-by-side ARC comparison chart below, as well as a sample application.
+We'll walk through their three options, tell you what type of agent each are geared toward, and then you'll get more info on our side-by-side ARC comparison chart below, as well as a sample application.

 Below is a side-by-side comparison of ARC accreditation options: